-The Alarm Edit dialogue enables you to view and edit an alarm.
-When you first use KAlarm, a simplified form of the dialogue is displayed, with only a small number of options visible.
-To see all options, click the button; to revert to the simplified dialogue, click the button.
-KAlarm always remembers your last display choice whenever the Alarm Edit dialogue is redisplayed.
+The Alarm Edit dialog enables you to view and edit an alarm.
+When you first use KAlarm, a simplified form of the dialog is displayed, with only a small number of options visible.
+To see all options, click the button; to revert to the simplified dialog, click the button.
+KAlarm always remembers your last display choice whenever the Alarm Edit dialog is redisplayed.

-You can configure the default values of many of the settings in the Alarm Edit dialogue using the Configuration dialogue's Edit tab.
+You can configure the default values of many of the settings in the Alarm Edit dialog using the Configuration dialog's Edit tab.

 The controls in the Action group box vary depending on the type of alarm being edited.

 Display alarms display a window when the alarm triggers.
 Select the method used to generate the alarm window contents, using the combo box at the top:

 Text message in order to enter an alarm message text (which may include newlines) in the edit box.

 File contents to enter the path or URL of a text or image file whose contents are to be displayed in the alarm message.
 Use the button beside the edit box to display a file selection dialog.
 The Speak option is not available for this type of alarm.

 Command output to specify that the alarm message text will be generated by a command which is executed when the alarm triggers.
 See Command Alarms below for details of how to enter the command or command script to execute.